Enderby, Leicestershire: Economy

 Enderby is home to Fosse Shopping Park, one of Britain's biggest out-of-town shopping parks.
 The village centre has a newsagents, petrol station, florists, beauty salon, delicatessen, library, cafe, bookmakers, and hand car wash.
 It has two "Co-operative Food" stores within metres of each other, one owned by Central England Co-operative and another by The Co-operative Group.

 Enderby has a leisure centre with swimming pool, gym, squash courts and sports hall for badminton and 5-a-side football.
 There is also a nine-hole pay-and-play golf course.

 The head office of clothing retailer Next plc is located in Enderby.

 Enderby is twinned with Le Haillan, a suburb of Bordeaux, France.

 Transport

 Road

 Enderby is near the M1 and M69 motorways.
 The B4114 and B582 both run through the village.

 Rail

 Rail transport is provided by nearby Narborough railway station on the Birmingham to Peterborough Line.
 Trains are operated by CrossCountry and provide regular services to Leicester, Hinckley, Nuneaton and Birmingham.

 Bus

-Arriva Midlands operate services 50, X55 and X84 from Leicester into the village.
+Arriva Midlands operate services 50, LC14 and X84 to nearby Fosse Park and onto Leicester.

-Enderby Park and Ride is situated on the corner of B4114 St John's and Leicester Lane, opposite Leicestershire Constabulary Headquarters and Palmers Garden Centre, and was opened on 16 November 2009.
-It has parking for 1,000 cars.
-Buses run every 15 minutes into Leicester city centre from 7am to 7pm, Mondays to Saturdays.
-Stops include Smith Way (Grove Park), Aylestone Road (Leicester Royal Infirmary), Oxford Street (De Montfort University) and St. Nicholas Circle (stand FD).
+Enderby is also home to a Park and Ride hub situated on the B4114 opposite Leicestershire Police headquarters which opened in November 2009 with capacity for 1,000 cars, PR2 buses run up to every 15 minutes into Leicester city centre from 7am and 9pm, Mondays to Saturdays.
+Stopping include Smith Way (for Grove Park), Everad Way (for Fosse Park), Leicester Royal Infirmary, Oxford Street (for De Montfort University) and St. Nicholas Circle (stand FD).